smaht-dac/submitr/docs/source/uploading_files.rst

 Uploading from Google Cloud Storeage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your data files are stored in Google Cloud Storage (GCS), we support the ability to upload,
+If your data files reside in Google Cloud Storage (GCS), we support the ability to upload,
 or more precisely, `transfer` files directly from GCS to AWS S3.
 The smaht-submitr command-line
-tools (``submit-metadata-bundle`` and ``resume-uploads``) accomplish this by leveraging a third-party
+tools (``submit-metadata-bundle`` and ``resume-uploads``) accomplish this by leveraging
-software called :toplink:`rclone <https://rclone.org>`.
+third-party open source software called :toplink:`rclone <https://rclone.org>`.

-The advantage of this is that you needn't have download the entire data file to your local
+The advantage of this is that you needn't download the entire data file to your local
-machine, which well may not have enough disk space.
+machine, which may well not have enough disk space.
 The rclone facility transfers the data
 file from GCS to AWS S3 by way of your machine, i.e. using it as an intermediary, so that
 only a small portion of the data ever actually travels through your machine at a time.